patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/login-page/login-page.md

 section: components
 ---

 The **login page** allows a user to gain access to an application by entering their username and password or by authenticating using a social media login.
-Related design guideline: [Login](/design-guidelines/usage-and-behavior/login)
+Related design guideline: [Login](/components/login-page/design-guidelines)

-The login page allows a user to gain access to an application by entering their username and password or by authenticating using a social media login.

 ## Elements